 Ride to high lookout to the west, across wolf and gazelle country and the Lhagang plateau's highest area.
 Lunch at the lookout, at 4600m, with views of isolated hermitages nestled in mountains, after mountain, after mountain.
 Then drop down to see sacred Ragni Lake, home of lammergyer birds in cliffs and the site of many legends.
 Camp nearby.
 (5 hour ride, camping, 4200m)

 Ride across the Lhagang Plateau's most populated nomadic area.
 Some years we happen upon a religious festival in this area.
 Arrive after lunch to high Genup Gompa, an 300-year-old nomad temple.
 After visiting the temple, we’ll say goodbye to our guides and drive to Khampa Nomad Ecolodge with a quick stop for snacks in Bamei.
 (5 hour ride, camping, 3800m)

 Spend the day at the Ecolodge.
 Enjoy the sauna, tubing in the river, hot showers and a hike into the hills.

 Leave early this morning for Shamalong Horse Festival.
-Attend the morning horse blessings and then spectacular races of the local clan, with long races, short sprints, and stunt races.
+Attend the morning horse blessings and then watch the spectacular races of the local clan, with long races, short sprints, and stunt races.
 Camp near the races for a final night in a tent with your guides.
 (Drive 1.5 hours, camp at 4100m).

 Drive to Chengdu directly from the Festival.
 (6-8 hour drive).